lily-coder/newsweek-web-clone/README.md

 - We used Bootstrap grid to position the different elements in columns.
 - PS: The links on the page don't work.
 They are mainly dummy links.

+## Getting Started

+To get a local copy up and running follow these simple example steps.

+- Clone this repository onto your computer using git clone https://github.com/lily-coder/newsweek-web-clone.git

+- Or you can Fork it instead, and create a pull request to suggest some changes.

+### Prerequisites

+- Just have a computer and some internet I guess.

 ## Built With

 - HTML and CSS